Have you heard of the term ghostwriter?

 #5: Evaluate if the Ghostwriter can Portray Your Style and Voice

-Similar to actors who play a certain character, ghostwriters have to carefully choose their style, voice, tone, words, and rhythm as well.
+Similar to actors who play a certain character, ghostwriters have to carefully choose their style, voice, writing ability, tone, words, and rhythm as well.

 Working with an experienced ghost gives you an advantage as they can match a wide range of writing styles.
 Therefore, reviewing a ghostwriter’s sample is only helpful if you are assessing the quality of a writer or have a similar project in the pipeline.

 No matter whether or not you have a established voice, tone, or style – it is the responsibility of a ghost to determine, capture, and establish your voice when they start working on your project.
 However, this is only applicable for fictional projects.

 When you are hiring a non-fiction writers task, you have to be really careful.
 The book should read like YOU are talking to the readers.
 So, there should be connection – and, it is only possible if the voice in the writing belongs to you.

 As Dennis Farina said,